WeblateOrg/weblate/docs/admin/addons.rst

 POT file (as configured by :ref:`component-new_base`) using :program:`msgmerge`.

 Triggered whenever new changes are pulled from the upstream repository.
-Most msgmerge command-line options can be set up through the addon configuration.
+Most msgmerge command-line options can be set up through the add-on configuration.

 .. seealso::